Many conditions can cause unusual or aggressive behavior in dogs: anything from teeth and eyesight to joint pain.

 A brain tumor can cause changes in temperament.
 An animal afflicted might observe some or all of these changes at varying times and degrees: changes in mental status, aggression, confusion, irritability, increased vocalization, apathy, hyperexcitability, tremors, weakness, disorientation, visual deficits, circling, falling, irregular sleep habits, abnormal postures, exaggerated gait, head tilt, pain, house soiling, staring, trembling, decreased appetite, seizures, paralysis.

-When the brain has suffered trauma or injury, swelling or bleeding may result.
+Swelling or bleeding may result when the brain has suffered trauma or injury.
 This swelling or bleeding will interfere with the normal function of that part of the brain.
 Many unusual neurological symptoms can result, including aggression.

 A dog in pain can react defensively or aggressively.
 Always consult your veterinarian should your dog become aggressive.
 They will rule out any medical problems.
-A behavioral trainer can then work on teaching self-control and boundaries to help you manage the dog.
+A behavioral trainer can then teach self-control and boundaries to help you manage the dog.